gratipay/gratipay.com/www/about/policies/terms-of-service.md

 access to any content, and shall not be responsible if you encounter objectionable content by using the Service.

-  1. The Service, including Participant and Team profiles, may contain links to other websites.
+  1. The Service, including Participant and Project profiles, may contain links to other websites.
 When you access third-party websites linked to from the Service, you do so at your own risk.
 Gratipay does not review, control, or endorse those sites.